Qihoo360/huststore/hustdb/doc/doc/en/api/ha/zrangebyscore.md

 *  **end** (Optional)
 *  **noval** (Optional)

-This Interface is an proxy interface for `/hustdb/zrangebyscore`.
+This Interface is a proxy interface for `/hustdb/zrangebyscore`.
 See more details in [here](../hustdb/hustdb/zrangebyscore.md).

 **Sample:**